What is it?

 What to expect?

 After taking a case history, the practitioner puts together a holistic picture of your health.
-They will look for underlying reasons for your ill health or the symptoms you have, and dispense a remedy addressing the causes and symptoms of your illness.
+They will look for underlying reasons for your ill health or symptoms, and dispense a remedy addressing the causes and symptoms of your illness.
 They may give you a pre-made herbal formula or make up a blend of herbs specifically for your needs.

-Herbal medicines can be prepared as liquid extracts that are taken with water or as a tea (infusion).
-They can also be prepared as creams or tablets.
+Herbal medicines can be prepared as liquid extracts taken with water or as a tea (infusion), or as creams or tablets.

 What is the evidence?